shnam7/gulp-tron/README.md

 ### gulp instance

 Sometimes, you may need gulp instance to directly access the gulp funtions.
-In that case, you can import it from `gulp-trom`.
+In that case, you can get it from `gulp-trom`.

 ```ts
 import tron, {gulp} from 'gulp-tron'